Non toxic DIY natural cleaning recipes without any harmful chemicals!

 My absolute favorite product for cleaning literally everything is the Thieves All-Purpose Household Cleaner.

-It not only works a million times better than other cleaners I have used, is 100% non-toxic and smells AMAZING, but its significantly cheaper too.
+It not only works a million times better than other cleaners I have used, is 100% non-toxic and smells AMAZING, but it is significantly cheaper too.

 It’s extremely concentrated so you only use a capful or 2 based on how strong you want your cleaner to be.

-There are about 60-65 capfuls in each bottle, so at wholesale price it’s going to be about $0.39 per capful or $0.51 retail.
+There are about 60-65 capfuls in each bottle, so at wholesale price it’s going to be cheaper versus retail.

-Most standard store bought cleaners come in a 32 oz bottle so just to compare that way, if you combine 2 capfuls of concentrated thieves cleaner with 4 cups of water to make 32 oz, that makes it $0.78 a bottle wholesale or $1.03 retail!
-That’s an amazing deal!
+Most standard store bought cleaners come in a 32 oz bottle so just to compare that way, if you combine 2 capfuls of concentrated thieves cleaner with 4 cups of water to make 32 oz – that’s an amazing deal!

 The best part about it is your kids could literally drink this stuff and they would be just fine!